mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/veeva-vault-promomats-connector.md

 ## Capabilities

 - Generates summaries to understand and make decisions based on promotional materials and key documents.
-- Improves the searchability of promotional documents by leveraging advanced Microsoft 365 search capabilities.
+- Improves the searchability of promotional documents by using advanced Microsoft 365 search capabilities.
 - Gains insights and recommendations from indexed data to enhance workflow efficiency, including checking the usage of specific phrases in PromoMats documents.
 - Indexes PromoMats content to create a unified search experience across Microsoft 365 environments.
 - Maintains data privacy and compliance by supporting ACL permissions and document-level permissions, simplifying the permission model and reducing the risk of misconfiguration.